misiektoja/steam_monitor/README.md

 steam_monitor --set-webhook-url
 ```

-The command validates the URL and atomically stores `WEBHOOK_URL` in `.env` without sending a message.
+The command validates the URL and atomically stores only the private `WEBHOOK_URL` in `.env` without sending a message.
 Use a custom dotenv destination with `--env-file PATH`.
-Then select a provider and event switches in `steam_monitor.conf`:
+Select the provider and event switches in `steam_monitor.conf`:

 ```python
 WEBHOOK_ENABLED = True